 I learn to make this one from a Thai in Thailand many years ago.
 This burger recipe is the result of my Scottish mate Alan’s wife, Bom, trying to make a “burger” for her Western husband.
 It doesn’t taste western at all 🙂 but it’s awesome.
 She called it “A-hahn farang” (อาหารฝรั่ง or “white people food”) but I call bullshit–this is Thai food!
 I did have her teach me how to make them and now I’ve made them on three continents–New Zealand counts as another continent, right?

 - 1 pound of lean pork (not tenderloin) or chicken breast

-- 1 tablespoon Golden Mountain Seasoning Sauce (or Maggie)
+- 1 teaspoon Golden Mountain Seasoning Sauce (or Maggie)

 - 2 teaspoons sugar

 - cornstarch (optional)